neurobagel/documentation/docs/getting_started.md

 !!! danger "Don't install Neurobagel tools directly on your machine"

-    Please only use the docker images provided by Neurobagel (or the third party providers Neurobagel relies on) and only launch them with our provided `docker-compose.yml` recipe.
+    Please only use the Docker images provided by Neurobagel (or the third party providers Neurobagel relies on) and only launch them with our provided `docker-compose.yml` recipe.